 Finding a desirable — and suitable — house is a necessary early step to moving to this great state.
 You’ll find no shortage of real estate agents in whichever city you decide to call your new home.
 Before you start looking at homes, talk to Zachery Adam and his Team at GoPrime Mortgage.
 Get pre-approved for a mortgage before you find the house of your dreams so you can make an offer knowing you can back it up.

 For the Rest of You

-Mostly, the region’s economy is driven by tourism, healthcare and construction.
+Primarily, the region’s economy is driven by tourism, healthcare, and construction.
 But Asheville has been touted as one of the best places to start a small business.
 A thriving artists’ community has made a dent in the local economy, as well.
 While manufacturing isn’t dominant, it does hold its own in many surrounding communities.
-And Asheville can boast a strong academic environment from the local community college to the University of North Carolina Asheville.
+And Asheville can boast a solid academic environment from the local community college to the University of North Carolina Asheville.
 The National Climatic Data Center is spurring economic growth as tech companies discover the talent and lifestyle available in the area.

 862 Haywood Road Asheville, NC 28806